dubpixel/dpx-Cadet_panels/README.md

 # dpx-Cadet_panels
-**dubpixel** made panels for the LZX-cadet series of video synth modules. most recently LZX cleared out their backstock of some old boards. being in the middle of working on a euro-Vidiot panel, I used this as another exercise in definitively proving that:
+**dubpixel** made panels for the LZX-cadet series of video synth modules. most recently LZX cleared out their backstock of some old boards. being in the middle of working on a euro-Vidiot panel, I used this as another exercise in panel making with a quicker time to live on checking if my process worked.

---im not that great at reverse-enginerring panels from other panels

---i needed to re learn how to use a caliper to measure distances between holes, for real.

-so now that this is over... expect rev2 for the ramps  soon!

 art-wise...
 the style is trying to be a bit cadet-ish but im not the biggest fan of the art that i made - it was more about getting the holes right :)